sourcemeta/awesome-jsonschema/README.md

 - [RESTHeart](https://restheart.org/docs/json-schema-validation/) - RESTHeart supports MongoDB schema validation to enforce a format to documents: rules-based validation from MongoDB 3.2 and Json Schema validation from MongoDB 3.6
 - [Smart Data Models](https://github.com/smart-data-models) - The Smart Data Models GitHub organization makes use of JSON Schema to describe harmonized Data Models for different Smart Domains
 - [SpreadJS](https://www.grapecity.com/spreadjs/docs/v13/online/jsonschema.html) - The SpreadJS JavaScript spreadsheet library uses JSON Schema to describe the SpreadJS JSON data format
+- [Walmart](https://developer.walmart.com/documentation/item-object-v4-0/) - Walmart publishes JSON Schema documents for certain resources that developers can make use of when integratting with the Walmart eCommerce platform

 ## Articles